If your car breaks down by the side of the road, in some cases your credit card company won’t leave you stranded

 American Express: American Express operates similarly to Mastercard, in that you call a toll-free number and the company coordinates the roadside assistance, such as towing, changing a flat or jump-starting your car.
 Again, the costs aren’t stated upfront.

 “Customer service is a top priority for us, and we are always looking for ways to meet our card members’ needs.
 Roadside assistance is one of the many ways we are able to do this,” says American Express spokeswoman Jane DiLeo.

 In these cases, the benefit primarily comes from having someone to call for assistance, which can be helpful if you’re far from home or need help in the middle of the night.
 You may also pay a lower price for services.

-“Citi’s roadside assistance benefit helps provide peace of mind for card members so they can travel with more confidence,” says Jennifer Bombardier, a Citi spokeswoman.
+“Citi’s roadside assistance benefit helps provide peace of mind for card members so they can travel with more confidence,” says Citi spokeswoman Jennifer Bombardier.

 It’s a different story if you have a premium card, such as the American Express Premier Rewards Gold Card or the American Express Platinum Card.
-With those cards, you can receive assistance up to four times a year and not pay anything extra.
+With those cards, you can receive assistance up to four times a year without paying anything extra.

 Comparison to AAA

-AAA, which has more than 55 million members in the United States and Canada, follows a different model.
-You need to pay an annual membership fee and then AAA provides roadside assistance and a host of other benefits, such as hotel and amusement discounts.
+AAA, which has more than 58 million members in the United States and Canada, follows a different model.
+You need to pay an annual membership fee and then AAA provides roadside assistance and a host of other benefits, such as hotel and amusement park discounts.

-AAA is divided into geographic regions, and prices vary from place to place.
-In the mid-Atlantic region, which includes Washington, D.C., for example, a classic membership, which includes such things as five miles of free towing and locksmith service, currently costs $52.
-In AAA's South region, which includes Miami, you’ll pay $66 for the same membership.
+AAA is divided into geographic regions, and prices vary by location.
+In the mid-Atlantic region, which includes Washington, D.C., for example, a classic membership, which includes such things as five miles of free towing and locksmith service, currently costs $89.
+In Miami, you’ll pay $66 for the same membership.